We found 20 internists near Greenwood, SC.

-Dr. Andrew Reynolds' specialty is general internal medicine.
-He attended medical school at Medical University of South Carolina College of Medicine.
-He is an in-network provider for Medicare insurance.

-Dr. Ansel McFaddin specializes in general internal medicine and practices in Sumter, SC.
+Dr. Ansel McFaddin practices general internal medicine.
 Dr. McFaddin attended medical school at Medical University of South Carolina College of Medicine.
 He is an in-network provider for Medicare insurance.

+Dr. Andrew Reynolds specializes in general internal medicine and practices in Sumter, SC.
+He attended medical school at Medical University of South Carolina College of Medicine.
+Dr. Reynolds is an in-network provider for Medicare insurance.

 Conditions / Treatments